ucanet/ucanet-registry/README.md

 ## Manual Registration
 If you want to avoid registering a domain over discord, you can submit a pull request with your domain.
 Following the format defined above, please provide a domain name, ip address (or Neocities site), and your Github username.
 Here is an example of a formatted entry `ucanet.net 1 172.67.219.131 ucanet`.
 Pull request domain registrations will be reviewed manually.

+## ucanet-registry-updater
+This repository contains ucanet-registry-updater.py which contains utilities for managing the registry.
+See the included registry-updater.md readme for more details.

 ## License
 [APGL-3.0 license](https://github.com/ucanet/ucanet-registry/blob/main/LICENSE.md)